USH3R/Security-Automation-Tool/README.md

 # Security Automator Tool

-## How to Run
+## How to Run the Application

-1. Open the repository in **GitHub Codespaces** or your local terminal.
-2. Run the tool by typing:
+1. Open Codespace (Github) or any terminal and type this:

-      bash demo.sh
+         bash run.sh

+2. Or try the manual executable way (optional):
+   Open Codespace (Github) or any terminal and type this:

+         chmod +x run.sh

+   Press enter.
+   Then type:

+         ./run.sh

 **This tool reduces manual analysis time for SOC analysts.**